 When you visit the Houses of Parliament it is important to remember that you are visiting a fully functioning place of work.
 The Houses of Parliament are open to both locals and visitors from overseas to watch debates and committee meetings that take place in the buildings.
-If you are more interested in history than in politics you can also take a guided tour of the area and look at Big Ben from the clock tower nearby.
+If you are more interested in history than in politics, you can also take a guided tour of the area and look at Big Ben from the clock tower nearby.
 A day out to the Houses of Parliaments can be a jam-packed one, so it is best to get your bearings and do a little planning ahead of your visit (see below for more ideas on what to expect for a trip to the Palace of Westminster).

 The Houses of Parliament are the home to the UK's government and a centre for political life.
-This is far more than just a historical building - it is a functioning institution where politicians make decisions and the prime minister carries out his daily business.
+This is far more than just a historical building - it is a functioning institution where politicians make decisions, and the prime minister carries out his daily business.

 It is home to the House of Commons: this is where debates are held between politicians and laws are passed.
 The House of Commons is open to the public, so you can come here to witness politicians in action (see below for more details).
 It is also home to the House of Lords: also known as the 'Upper House' of the Houses of Parliament.
-This is where a group of experts in their field who have not been elected democratically aid the government in decision and law making.
+This is where a group of experts in their field who have not been elected democratically aid the government in decision and lawmaking.
 The Lords are chosen by the Queen on the advice of the Prime Minister.

 It is possible to take a tour around the Houses of Parliament - this is the easiest way to gain access to the building.
 The tours provide a personal touch as there is no audio guide option - you will be taken on a tour of the rooms in the buildings by a professional expert (see below for more details).

 You may arrive at the Houses of Parliament and feel completely overwhelmed by everything that there is to see and do.
 It may help if you have a map of the area so that you can find your way around and figure out what's what.
-The Official Houses of Parliament website offers a very handy map that you can print out for free prior to your visit.
+The Official Houses of Parliament website offers a helpful map that you can print out for free prior to your visit.
 To find the map, head to the Houses of Parliament map page.

 The Houses of Parliament is not just one building that you can take a stroll around.
 There are lots of different features of the Houses of Parliament that are worth checking out.
 See the list below to gain a better understanding of what to expect during your visit.

 Debates and Meetings: It is possible to see real live debates between politicians during your trip to the Houses of Parliament.
 You will be able to sit in an area called the public gallery and watch issues being discussed and laws being passed.
-Obviously, some debates are far more popular than others (Prime Minister's Question Time tends to be the most popular debate to watch).
+Obviously, some debates are far more popular than others (Prime Minister's Question Time tends to be the popular debate to watch).
 Therefore you should do some advance planning to find out what you will be able to attend and whether you need tickets (these tickets will be free, but at certain times you will not be able to get in without them).
 For further details, see the Official Houses of Parliament's website page on attending debates and meetings.

 Tours: Perhaps you would be more interested in getting inside the House of Lords and House of Commons buildings that make up the Houses of Parliament.
-If this is the case, you will have a variety of options of tours of the area.
+If this is the case, you will have a variety of options for tours of the area.
 The tour options vary depending on whether you are a UK resident or you are visiting from overseas.
 Also, it is important to remember that tours will work around the functioning hours of Parliament.
 This means that it is essential to plan in advance if you would like to go on a tour during your visit.

 The tours are available in a variety of languages (French, Spanish, Italian and German).
 They last approximately 75 minutes (however, in my experience the tour started 15 minutes late and lasted about 100 minutes).
 During the tour you will be given the opportunity to get deep into the heart of the Parliament buildings - you will see everything from the bench at which the Prime Minister fields questions at Question Time to the seat that the Queen sits on in the House of Lords to the place where politicians go to pick up their post.
 The tour is an enjoyable mix of amusing anecdotes from Parliament's history and explanations of how the British government system works.
 If you are not fully clued up on British government, you will still enjoy the information provided and the ornate rooms that you are free to wander through.